 • Types of vans: Everything from retro motorhomes and skoolies to modern vansions

-If you don’t find what you’re looking for on Outdoorsy, RVShare is another peer-to-peer option for RV owners to list their vehicles.
-Both sites have a similar setup, but RVShare’s listings trend toward the Big RV end of the spectrum, whereas Outdoorsy features more listings by true camper van owners.
-Still, if you’re open to exploring RV rentals for your US road trip, RVShare is a great option.
+RVShare has a similar setup to Outdoorsy, but it’s more of a motorhome rental company so its listings trend toward the Big RV end of the spectrum.
+Still, you can rent vans through this platform as well, and if you’re open to exploring RV rentals for your US road trip, RVShare is a great option.

 Largest RV Marketplace